 For healthcare workers, electronic health records might allow them to spend less time on redundant paperwork and more time caring for patients.
 For those working across various job sites, an employee time tracking app provides a highly accurate account of hours worked.
 For salespeople, a customer relationship management (CRM) system can help track leads and opportunities more effectively than a spreadsheet.

-When introduced properly, the next wave of technologies will deliver clear benefits for everyone – including eliminating manual processes, ensuring greater employee accountability and increasing productivity.
+When introduced properly, will deliver clear benefits for everyone – including eliminating manual processes, ensuring greater employee accountability and increasing productivity.